ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 * Authority: The entity asserting that a claim is true.
 Typically, a Claim is asserted using a cryptographic key to digitally sign the Claim.
 A cryptographic key can be a proxy for a human or organizational entity.
 * Accepted Claims Set (ACS): A structure that holds EMT Claims that have been vetted following the appraisal process.
-The ACS describes the actual state of an Attesster that has been vetted by appraisal policy.
-The ACS keeps track of a Claim's authority.
+The ACS describes the actual state of an Attester that has been vetted by Appraisal Policy.
+The ACS also keeps track of a Claim's authority.
 * Appraisal Policy: A description of the conditions, that if met, allow acceptance of Claims.
 Typically, the entity asserting a Claim should have knowledge, expertise, or context that gives credibility to the assertion.
 Appraisal Policy resolves which